 “Faculty in Humanities areas don’t typically get such large grants, as individuals, so this is wonderful.”

-The Department of Modern Languages at Etown offers five language majors:
+The Department of Modern Languages at Etown offers three language majors:

 Study one language or two, or even double major!
 The majority of our majors double-major or minor in another discipline such as Education, International Business, International Studies, Political Science, Communications or History.
 Modern Languages enhances these majors nicely, as more and more industries have far-reaching objectives.